bulldude/deepops/docs/dgx-pod.md

 * Cluster Usage
   * (optional) 1 CPU-only server for user job launch, data management, etc.

+  note: Besides the DGX nodes the reset of the requirements can be met with virtual machines.

 ### Software Requirements

-The management server(s) should be pre-installed with Ubuntu 18.04 LTS or RHEL/CentOS 7 before starting the installation steps.
-If you already have a bare-metal provisioning system, it can be used to install Ubuntu/RHEL on the management server(s).
+Before starting the installation steps the provisioning and management server(s) should be pre-installed with Ubuntu 18.04 LTS or RHEL/CentOS 7.
+If you already have a bare-metal provisioning system (i.e. [MAAS](https://maas.io/), [Foreman](https://www.theforeman.org/)), it can be used to install Ubuntu/RHEL on the management server(s).
 Integrating the DGX Base OS with other bare-metal provisioning systems is outside the scope of this project.

 A few software package will be installed on the administrator's provisioning system at the beginning of the configuration step.